MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/understand-extensions.md

 ![A diagram of a Windows Admin Center architecture.](../media/understand-extensions/wac-architecture-500px.png)

-The Windows Admin Center UI web pages served by the web service has two main UI components from an extensibility perspective, solutions and tools, which are implemented as extensions, and, a third extension type called gateway plugins.
+The Windows Admin Center UI web pages served by the web service have two main UI components from an extensibility perspective, solutions and tools, which are implemented as extensions, and, a third extension type called gateway plugins.

 ## Solution extensions